Can I Take the SAT After High School? | Avoid Major Headaches With University and College Admissions

 There are many students who for countless reasons aren’t interested in applying to college or university straight out of high school.
 Or it could be that other mitigating circumstances prevent them from applying.
 At the time, therefore, taking the SAT may seem largely irrelevant.

 Note: Make sure you know whether your target college requires the SAT essay before applying or submitting your transfer, which is an optional extra in addition to the standard test.
-It's also worth checking what scores your target schools consider acceptable.
+It's also worth to check what scores your target school consider acceptable.
 It goes without saying that you need to know how to study for the SAT, which we covered in this article.

 #2: Transfer College Applications/Admissions Requirements